Idaho Social Work License Requirements

 Frequently Asked Questions

-Question: What kinds of qualifications are required of the person supervising my experience?
+Question: What kinds of qualifications are required of the person supervising my experience for LCSW licensure?

 Question: What kind of degree do I need to practice social work in Idaho?

-1. US Census Bureau Quick Facts, Idaho: https://www.census.gov/quickfacts/table/PST045216/16
+1. US Census Bureau Quick Facts, Idaho: https://www.census.gov/quickfacts/id

-2. Bureau of Labor Statistics, May 2014 State Occupational Employment and Wage Estimates, Idaho: https://www.bls.gov/oes/current/oes_id.htm
+2. Bureau of Labor Statistics, May 2017 State Occupational Employment and Wage Estimates, Idaho: https://www.bls.gov/oes/current/oes_id.htm

-5. Projections Central, Long Term Occupational Projections: http://www.projectionscentral.com/Projections/LongTerm
+3. Projections Central, Long Term Occupational Projections: http://www.projectionscentral.com/Projections/LongTerm